chirag1903/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders
-Snakes and ladders with different constraints
+Snakes and ladders implementation for machine coding assessment with different constraints